Single Local Growth Fund

 The majority of the Single Local Growth Fund has been allocated to the delivery of a number of transport projects which will support the delivery of new houses and jobs.
 Kent's allocation of the South East Local Enterprise Partnership award is £98 million for transport initiatives.
 This funding will be made available from April 2015 until March 2021.

-In Kent, the following transport projects have been awarded Single Local Growth Funding:
+The following transport projects have been awarded Single Local Growth Funding in Kent:

 - A28 Chart Road Improvements, Ashford

 - A28 Sturry Road integrated transport package, Canterbury

 - Folkestone Seafront : onsite infrastructure and engineering works